 It was a below par display from the home side, although if you are going to play at half pace, as it seemed they were too often, it is a good habit to take maximum points while doing so.
-This was something we saw at times in the 22 match unbeaten run Arsenal were in the midst of this time last year, and this game saw them undefeated for an eighth match running.
+But the Gunners winning matches is something that is gradually seeing longer odds on the best sports betting sites, given their patchy recent form.
+They did manage to get some unjustified results at times in the 22 match unbeaten run Arsenal were in the midst of this time last year, and this game saw them undefeated for an eighth match running. .

 The goal was scored by David Luiz from a corner fairly early in proceedings, and the hope was another would follow and we could relax a bit.
 It didn’t come.
 Arsenal looked ponderous, and after the interval, played fairly cautiously and seemed more concerned with not conceding rather than increasing their lead.
 Given the problems they have faced so far this season that’s perhaps understandable, although at times it felt like they were dicing with death.
+If you were running a sports book online, you’d have been tempted to offer long odds on a clean sheet for the home side.
 The clearances weren’t always what they might have been, but somehow the defenders always managed to get a foot in or make a block.

 Grant Xhaka is obviously under scrutiny these days and his ability to stop a player going past him has to be a concern.
 At times he looks statuesque.
 That he’s the first choice captain means he’s unlikely to be dropped, but you can’t help wandering what it is that makes him so integral to the head coach’s plans.
 He does play the occasional penetrating pass, but most of the time he simply does simple link play and is a factor in the ball not moving forward at the pace.
 Given Arsenal do have some pace in their forward line it seems a waste not to utilise it more.